YordanGeorgiev/qto/doc/md/features_doc.md

  - SystemGuide
  - UserStories document
- - Installation and Configuration Guide in at least the md and pdf file formats.
+ - Installation and Configuration Guide
+In both "native qto format" and md file format in the doc/md directory of the project.